GNOME/gnome-build-meta/README.md

 debugging and extending the testsuite.
 See the README for `ssam_openqa` for more details.

+Running the tests locally requires KVM.
+See [VIRTUALIZATION.md](./VIRTUALIZATION.md) for more details and a troubleshooting guide.

 ## Contributing to the tests

 For information on how to contribute to these tests, see: